 Various Analyses Covered

-Global, Regional & Country Level Analysis, Segment-Level Analysis, Drivers, Restraints, Opportunities, Challenges, PESTLE Analysis, Porter’s Five Forces Analysis, Competitive Landscape, Analyst Overview on Investment Opportunities
+Global, Regional & Country Level Analysis, Segment-Level Analysis, Drivers, Restraints, Opportunities, Challenges; PESTLE Analysis; Porter’s Five Forces Analysis, Competitive Landscape; Analyst Overview of Investment Opportunities

-North America, Europe, Asia Pacific, Latin America, Middle East, and Africa
+North America, Europe, Asia Pacific, Latin America, the Middle East, and Africa

 This research report on the global generic drugs market has been segmented and sub-segmented based on the type, application, and region.

 Based on type, the pure generic drugs segment dominated the market in 2022 and held more than half of the global market share, 51%.
 Therefore, the upper hand of the pure generic drugs segment is predicted to continue during the forecast period.
 The cost-effectiveness of these drugs and the growing adoption of pure generic drugs in developing countries primarily drive the segment's growth.
 In addition, the patent expiration of several blockbuster drugs is anticipated to boost the segment's growth rate.